shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next screen has a button that checks for currently connected devices.
 It is assumed that the user will have paired to a device in their device settings, then will come back here.

+MTU between the two devices can be negotiated up.
+But should be ok just to write data as multiple packets.

 Upon a smart mirror device being found (as determined by UUID somehow?), or any device for now, the user can send it data via a form.

 # ----------